MooersLab/emacs30macos13treesitter/README.md

 The C-library [tree-sitter](https://tree-sitter.github.io/tree-sitter/) supports the use of the concrete syntax tree during the editing of code.
 This library eases the editing of computer code.
 There is even support for editing LaTeX, Markdown, Org, and reStructuredText.
-Tree-sitter is being deployed by the other major text edtiors like [NeoVim](https://github.com/nvim-treesitter/nvim-treesitter) and [VSCode](https://github.com/georgewfraser/vscode-tree-sitter).
+Tree-sitter is being deployed by other major text editors, such as [NeoVim](https://github.com/nvim-treesitter/nvim-treesitter) and [VSCode](https://github.com/georgewfraser/vscode-tree-sitter).
-It does not seem to have been incorporated by the electronic notebooks yet.

 ## Prerequisites
-You must installed tree-sitter C library before compiling Emacs.
+You must install the tree-sitter C library before compiling Emacs.
-The [emacs-tree-sitter.el](https://github.com/emacs-tree-sitter/elisp-tree-sitter) package is built into Emacs29 and 30 but not the C library.
+The [emacs-tree-sitter.el](https://github.com/emacs-tree-sitter/elisp-tree-sitter) package is built into Emacs 29 and 30 but not the C library.
 I installed the tree-sitter C library, gnutils, and imagemagick with macports.
-The export to a the giflib could probably have been mapped to the giflib in macports.
+The export of giflib could probably have been mapped to the giflib in macports.
-This protocol worked on a 2017 Mac workstation and a 2018 MacBook Pro, both with Mac OS 13.2.
+This protocol worked on a 2017 Mac workstation and a 2018 MacBook Pro with Mac OS 13.2.

 ## Compile protocol